ManuelePasini/slides-markdown/slides/digital_twins.md

 ::: {.column width="60%"}

 - <b>MemTable</b>: in-memory temporary sorting area.
 As it fills up, its contents are flushed to disk in a batch of sorted data structures called Sorted String Tables (SSTables).
-- <b>Sorted String Tables (SSTables)</b>: They store data in sorted order, enabling efficient queries and range scans.
+- <b>Sorted String Tables (SSTables)</b>: They store key-value data in sorted order (by key), enabling efficient queries and range scans.
 Each SSTable represents a snapshot of data at a specific point in time.
 - <b>Levels</b>: SSTables are organized into levels.
 Lower levels contain more recent data, while higher levels store compacted data.

 :::